amyseoj1/GEOG5995M_CW1/README.md

 # Files

-The repository contains 4 files. agentframework.py must be ran prior to animatedmodel.py file. in.txt must be placed in the same directory. environmentout.csv file is added as an example to show how this model writes out a file.
+The repository contains 4 files. agentframework.py must be run prior to animatedmodel.py file. in.txt must be placed in the same directory. environmentout.csv file is added as an example to show how this model writes out a file.

 ### agentframework.py | Contains the agent class
 ---------------------------------------------------